Azure/azureml-assets/assets/promptflow/models/ask-wikipedia/description.md

-The "Classification Accuracy Evaluation" is a model designed to assess the effectiveness of a data classification system.
-It involves matching each prediction against the ground truth, subsequently assigning a "Correct" or "Incorrect" score.
-The cumulative results are then leveraged to generate performance metrics, such as accuracy, providing an overall measure of the system's proficiency in data classification.
+The "Ask Wikipedia" is a Q&A model that employs GPT3.5 to answer questions using information sourced from Wikipedia, ensuring more grounded responses.
+This process involves identifying the relevant Wikipedia link and extracting its contents.
+These contents are then used as an augmented prompt, enabling GPT3.5 to generate an accurate response to the question.

 ### Inference samples